Singer (TV series): Competition rules

 Each round of I Am a Singer has seven singers (or eight in some weeks) performing for a 500-member studio audience each week, who decide the results for the singers.
 The order that they perform is determined through ballot or based on prior performances, depending on the week.
-Each audience member cats a vote for the top three singers, and these votes are tabulated to determine each singer's placement for the night.
+Each audience member casts a vote for the top three singers, and these votes are tabulated to determine each singer's placement for the night.
 Since season 7, with the implementation of Electronic voting (which was conducted thrice throughout the show), each score accounts toward 50% of the final results.

 Each season of I Am a Singer is divided into four or five rounds (first 10 or 11 weeks), which consist of usually non-elimination "Qualifiers" and "Knockouts" (renamed to "Ranking" and "Revelation" rounds from Season 9, respectively).
 Votes are accumulative on both rounds and the singer receiving a lower count of votes at the end of the Knockout round is eliminated.
 Eliminated singers are entitled to a Returning Performance on the next show and a chance to return to the competition via the Breakout Round, though eliminations may also be cancelled if another singer chooses to withdraw from the competition, or if any contestant is given a bye due to health conditions.
 At the end of each round, a new singer takes the place of the eliminated/withdrawn singer and the competition cycle repeats until the final Knockout round was completed.
 At the end of the episode a table is usually shown to indicate the rankings.